tosmi-ansible/ansible-pipeline-demo/README.md

 Don't worry about setting up all those tools, we got you covered here.
 See section [Setup](#Setup).

+The basic idea is to implement the following developer workflow

+1. Developer checks out git repository with automation code
+2. Developer creates feature branch in automation code repository
+3. Developer modifies / extends automation code
+4. Developer commits automation code changes and pushes to Gitea
+5. Push triggers a pipeline run that verifies changes with _ansible-lint_
+6. If verification is ok, developer can open pull request do *DEV* branch
+7. Push to *DEV* branch triggers a pipeline that executes a Automation Controller Job Template that executes the code in the *DEV* branch on test servers
+8. If Job Template execution did *NOT* produce any errors code is automatically merged into the *PROD* branch.

+This is just a very simple implementation of a possible pipeline but we thinks it demonstrates the basic building blocks required.

 ## Why OpenShift?

 Simple because we can and OpenShift provides an easy way of setting up